ethereum-optimism/asterisc/docs/running-fpvm.md

 - checks the final output root is equal to `l2.claim`.

 ### Step 1.1: Gathering the l2 head and output root
-Pick a l2 block number to start derivation from.
+Pick an L2 block number to start derivation from.

 For example, if we start from block `123,993,796`, call the following rpc on your op-node RPC:
 ```bash